What is BMI?

 How to Calculate Body Mass Index

-To calculate the BMI of an individual, the following formula can be used.
+To calculate the BMI of an individual, the following BMI formula can be used.

 BMI= Weight in kilograms/Height in meters squared